Lake San Antonio

 Lake San Antonio's primary purpose is to provide groundwater.
 Without the lake, the San Antonio River would be nearly dry in the summer months.
 With water in the river year-round, more of it can seep into the ground.

 Most of the lake's water has dried in recent years.
 The 2014 Wildflower Triathlon had to accommodate the extremely low water level by moving the swim portion two miles from where it is traditionally held.
 Participants that year had to run along the former lake bed to get to their bikes transition area.
 In June 2015, the Monterey County Board of Supervisors announced it would close the camping and other facilities at Lake San Antonio effective 1 July 2015, due to costs and falling attendance.

+In 2024, the lake was closed to recreation due to a large fish die-off that appeared to effect all fish species present in the lake, including catfish, bass, and trout.

 Area activities

 Boating, waterskiing, fishing and camping are popular recreational activities at the lake, particularly in the summer.
 Visitors can bring their own boats or rent them at the lake.
 Horseback riding and mountain biking are also popular; the south shore of Lake San Antonio has 26 miles of trails.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for Lake San Antonio based on levels of mercury or PCBs found in fish caught from this water body.